AI Code Recording Features

-Explore the systems that make Nodarama Verbatim useful for AI-assisted builders: focused transfer, reviewable changes, diagnostics, restore support, and transparent local execution.
+Explore the systems that make Nodarama Verbatim useful for AI-assisted builders: AI code recording, automatic AI code capture, reviewable changes, diagnostics, restore support, and transparent local execution.
 Already downloaded?
 This page is your guide.

 Same AI, better transfer.